Nigerian leader vows to fight terrorism after UN attack

 "Boko Haram is a local group linked up with terrorist activities and as a government, we are working on it and we will bring it under control."

-Our correspondent says Nigeria's government has tried negotiating with Boko Haram and cracking down hard, but neither tactic has worked.'Not deterred'
+Our correspondent says Nigeria's government has tried negotiating with Boko Haram and cracking down hard, but neither tactic has worked.

 UN Secretary General Ban Ki-moon said on Friday that he condemned "this terrible act utterly", and sent Deputy Secretary General Asha-Rose Migiro and Under-Secretary General for Security Greg Starr to Nigeria.